Bug Camp - Summer 2025

 Q: We live out of state or far away.
 Are there lodging options available?

 A: We do not offer any on-campus lodging.
-However, the City of College Park has numerous reputable, nearby hotels.
-The most favored options are listed below:
+However, the City of College Park has numerous nearby hotels: https://campustravel.com/university/university-of-maryland-conference-visitor-services/

-A: All additional required camp documents will be emailed upon receipt of full payment to the email addresses provided on your campers registration form.
-If you did not receive your packet, please contact, Amy Yaich at bugcamp@umd.edu or by phone at 301-405-3911.
+A: All additional required camp documents will be emailed to the guardians of registered campers via the email addresses provided on the campers registration form.
+If you did not receive your packet, please contact, Amy Yaich at [email protected] or by phone at 301-405-3911.

 Q: I forgot which session I enrolled my child in, whom do I contact?